-There are many reasons why you might be considering a career in technology.
+There are many reasons why you might be considering a career in tech companies.
 It’s a wide, ever-expanding field that crosses over into many different sectors of work and government.
 It appeals to the young as it’s forward-looking and all about the new.
 IT in particular is seen as youthful, vibrant and dynamic.
 It’s also well-paid and there are many opportunities for interesting and rewarding work.

 Today’s teenagers have grown up with technology and so it’s natural that the subject might be something they want to study and eventually work in.
 These days even the smallest businesses know the benefits of technology, but not everyone has the skills or the theoretical knowledge to specialize in it or to be able to fix it when it goes wrong.